 I use much application either because of my clients, insist on using something, or just because I have certain working mannerisms (developed over a long time period and help me to various situations) like my note-taking habits in analog media, which I’d like to keep on use.

 I consider myself as an overachiever and I want to have “tangible” results in my life and work because this permits me to develop certain energy and time margins to do other things (like exercising, sketching, reading, meditating, etc.) and keep a life-work balance.

 At the end of the day, though you know that you have to relay to a small sub-set of approaches and tools which will support your activities and efforts in the long run.

-For me this “trust” is the result of a selection process which helps me to filter out applications and tolls does not fit my workflow and working life and keep the things I find of importance.
+For me, this “trust” is the result of a selection process which helps me to filter out applications and tools does not fit my workflow and working life and keep the things I find of importance.

 To this end, I find, that for my line of work (e-business and e-Learning consulting) online storage applications can be extremely useful for the following reasons.
 Online drives provide:

 - A central repository for the important documents and files,

 - Work literally from everywhere,